Backup destinations

 Reconnect and resume

-Plug the drive back in and Tusk automatically resumes syncing any changes that happened while it was disconnected.
-No manual action needed.
+Plug the drive back in.
+Tusk auto-detects it within a couple of seconds and resumes any queued syncs that piled up while the drive was disconnected.
+No manual action required.

 Drive labels matter